yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Package-Manager.md

 For example, someone developing with sprockets, can't use volo packages, can't use jam packages, and so forth.

-Bower is trying to solve the common problem, in an unopinionated way, and leave the opinions your build stack.
+Bower is trying to solve the common problem, in an unopinionated way, and leave the opinions to your build stack.

 What's more, things like Ender can and will consume bower as a dependency for simple git installation and use the package api to build a commonjs style require api include for the browser.